unpywall/unpywall/README.md

 ### Authentication

 To use the Unpaywall Service, you need to authenticate yourself.
 For that, unpywall offers multiple ways for authorizing the client.
 You can either import `UnpywallCredentials` which generates an environment variable or you can set the environment variable by yourself.
+Both methods require an email.

 ```python
 from unpywall.utils import UnpywallCredentials